mr-narender/openwrt-auto-extroot/README.md

 [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).

-If the generated image is flashed on a router, then during its boot process it will try to automatically set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port (`/dev/sda`), including your already working extroot pendrive if you plug it in too late in the boot process.
+If the generated image is flashed on a router, then during its boot process it will try to set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port.
+Put another way, it unconditionally reformats `/dev/sda` if it fails to mount an extroot early in the boot process.

 # Why